“And mince-pies and cheese,” said Bofur.-An Unexpected Party, The Hobbit, J.R.R.Tolkien

 115g (4oz) of cold butter

 Mix together the mince mixture in a glass bowl, cover and let sit on the counter overnight.
-Give a good stir the next morning, recover and place in fridge for several weeks.
+Give a good stir the next morning, recover and place in the fridge for several weeks, stirring once a week.

 Sift together flour and salt, before cutting cold butter into the flour.